 TriSalus’ clinical leadership team also recently presented new pre-clinical data at the Society of Interventional Radiology (SIR) 2022 Annual Scientific Meeting.
 In one abstract presentation, TriSalus highlighted data that suggests the PEDD™ method was more effective in delivering SD-101 into liver tissue than direct needle injection.
 To further support these findings, TriSalus is collaborating with Massachusetts General Cancer Center on an investigator-initiated clinical trial (NCT05128032) to evaluate whether PEDD™ improves the delivery of radioactive microspheres during radioembolization treatment for liver cancer, compared to a standard microcatheter.

 In a second abstract presentation at SIR 2022, TriSalus highlighted new data on the development of a trans-venous approach for the regional treatment of pancreatic tumors, called pancreatic retrograde venous infusion (PRVI).
-This pre-clinical data is the first of its kind to demonstrate that the PRVI approach can improve uptake and tumor response for pancreatic tumors.
+This pre-clinical data is the first of its kind to demonstrate that the PRVI approach can improve therapeutic uptake into pancreatic tissue.
 Unlike the liver, using the arterial systemic for drug delivery in the pancreas poses significant anatomic challenges.
 TriSalus has developed a novel approach to leverage the PEDD™ method in venous branches using a new FDA-cleared device designed for highly targeted intra-pancreatic delivery of SD-101.

 Expanded Strategic Research Collaborations